slothyace/opnsrc/model/README.md

 # Models
 All files in this folder are models related to projects I've contributed in.

-Created and best viewable in Fusion 360 by AutoCAD.
+Created and best viewable in Fusion 360 by AutoDesk.